kr1ps/hms-Iac/README.md

 # perfom a terraform apply for deploy the infraestructure to a vcenter environment.
 terraform apply

+The last 2 command will deploy the base server on a new vm in the vcenter environment with the ip "172.18.0.24". you can change this ip in this file "ansible-hms/00-installer-config.yaml".

-# If you wish to run it against a remote host, add the host to the `inventory` file and then run the command:
+# To run it against a remote host, run the command:

-ansible-playbook -i inventory --connection local hms-docker.yml ansible-playbook -i inventory hms-docker.yml
+ansible-playbook -u 'krips' -i '172.18.0.24,' ./ansible-hms/hms.yml  --key-file '~/.ssh/id_ed25519'

 ```

 Once the playbook has finished running, it may take up to a few minutes for the SSL certificate to be generated (if enabled).